tonitaip-2020/engaging_database/README.md

 # Setup with MariaDB

-- Install PostgreSQL.
+- Install MariaDB.
 The database has been tested with MariaDB 9.1.
 - Download the database_inserts_mariadb.sql file.
 - Create an empty database, appropriate users and permission if necessary.
 - Create the database with MariaDB's source command using the mysql shell and absolute path: